simmel-project/nus-link/demodulator/README.md

 2. An AGC algorithm is run to normalize the input amplitude to the loop
 3. The samples are split into I/Q arms by multiplying to the I/Q outputs of an NCO (numerically controlled oscillator)
 4. The I/Q arms are low-pass filtered to remove the carrier
 5. The arms are multiplied, and then filtered again to stabilize the loop.
-The error signal is then reduced through a "gain" block (in this case, not amplifying up, but multiplying by a fractional value to reduce the amplitude) and fed into the NCO's phase accumulation variable.
+The error signal is then reduced through a "gain" block (-1.0 < gain < 0.0) and fed into the NCO's phase accumulation variable.
-6. The "Q" arm is then sent to a slicer which applies hysteresis and timing algorithms to extract raw `1`/`0` symbols that are then piped to a Varicode decoder
+6. The "I" arm is then sent to a slicer which applies hysteresis and timing algorithms to extract raw `1`/`0` symbols that are then piped to a Varicode decoder

 All of the filtering and math is done using the ARM CMSIS DSP library (found in `src/cmsis/source`), which providese efficient primitives for multiplication, IIR, FIR, and so forth using `f32` format, taking advantage of the Cortex-M4's floating point DSP instructions.

-Significantly, there is a `blockSize` parameter required across all the DSP primitives.
+Significantly, there is a `blockSize` parameter (encoded as `SAMPLES_PER_PERIOD` in `demod.c`) required across all the DSP primitives.
 A larger `blockSize` primitive makes the DSP operations more efficient, because the loops can be unrolled, but it also introduces a big problem in feedback loops, that is, extra phase lag: loop results are delayed by the length of the `blockSize` parameter, and thus it subtracts phase margin from the feedback look, making it unstable.

 With a 64MHz Cortex-M4, a bit over half the CPU power is required to implement the system using FIR filters with about 7 taps, and a